WPR-Engineering/part-box/README.md

 7. bundl exec sidekiq
 8. rails server

+# Notes about printing
+- You must be running Partbox-Printer.
+It works best if it runs on a dedicated label printer print server
+- This is not particularly modular, its designed for zebra printers only specifically a GK420d
+- labels are a fixed size
+  - Small: 1.25x1”
+  - Large: 2.25x4”
+  - *coming soon!* Medium: 2.25x1.25”

 # TODO For V 1.0.0-Beta and on

 - [x] Reduce quantity on order finlization